albertyw/crank/README.md

 sequences.

 ## Running Crank ##
+Since Crank has a lot of files and configurable variables, there is a file in `utilities/Starter.py` which is used to hold Crank inputs and parameters.
+See that file for details about running Crank.

 ### Crank Output ###
+When you run Crank, you need to specify an output directory where Crank will place its output files.
+The main output file is `output.txt`, which will show the summary results of the reconciliations of the the base tree and trial trees.
+There will also be a `shell` diretory and a `shell/finished` directory which holds the shell input files that run the reconciliations.
+The `shell/finished` directory also contains the output of finished and crashed reconciliations.
+The `stats` directory contains statistics computed by `CrankStatistics.py`.

+Each iteration of Crank creates a new subdirectory numbered by the iteration count.
+In each iteration directory, there is a `base` subdirectory which contains the input and output of the base tree's reconciliation, a `trial` subdirectory which contains the input and output of the trial trees' reconciliations, and a `trial_info` file which contains the operations used to create the trial trees.

 ## Implementation ##
 The main logic for the Crank program lies in `Crank.py` with the main control loop